 “It was a small town of only a thousand or so people.
 Normally one wouldn’t expect a town of that size to field a first-grade team that could put up a good showing against towns five to ten times its size, and even hold the group’s challenge cup at times for a significant part of the season” (p.203).

-The football club committee had done their homework.
+The committee has done their homework.
 They’ve found that Tom had been a useful half-back at teachers’ college.
-Their hope was that he would play again, or at the very least become a financial member of the club.
-Now a golfer, and always an obstinate type, he refused both requests.
+Their hope was that he would play again, or at the very least become a financial member.
+Now a golfer, and always an obstinate type, he refuses both requests.
 His stand finds no support among the cowering populace.
 Opposition proves futile.
-He eventually joins the club rather than being sent to Coventry.
+He eventually joins the Club rather than being sent to Coventry.

 Tom takes a interest in farming, befriending a local grazier, McDonald.
-Old McDonald may be the wealthiest person about, but he’s insecure.
-The threat of closer settlement, by which large grazing holdings are subdivided into smaller wheat producing farms, has been held over his head.
-McDonald had donated £1000 to build new club dressing rooms, as insurance.
+Old McDonald may be the wealthiest person about, but he’s insecure, threatened by closer settlement whereby large grazing holdings are subdivided into smaller wheat producing farms.
+McDonald had donated £1000 to build new dressing rooms, as insurance.

 Tom also takes an interest in McDonald’s daughter Daphne, the most eligible girl in town.
-However the club has plans that Daphne will marry Johnny Payne, their arch-rival’s champion fullback.
-Belluga will thus have a winning player at no cost to the club.
+However the Club has plans that Daphne will marry Johnny Payne, their arch-rival’s champion fullback.
+Belluga will thus have a winning player at no cost.
 Daphne has shown interest, but Tom starts getting in the way.
 I let you guess the ending.

 Eric Otto Schlunke was primarily a farmer.
 His great passion was soil conservation for which a cup in his honor sits in the Temora Museum.
 He was also a prolific, folksy, writer whose characters were clearly drawn from daily life.
-Belluga is based on Barmedman.
-Schlunke’s Road runs from Reefton just 10 miles to the south to nearby Trungley Hall, where most of the community today still gather at the Zion Lutheran Church still remains central to community life.
+Belluga is clearly based on Barmedman.
+Schlunke’s Road runs from Reefton just 10 miles to the south to nearby Trungley Hall, where the Zion Lutheran Church still remains central to community life.